top of page

 Therefore, ritual impurity implies a vacuum, an absence of life.
 R’ Simmons then explains the difference between a boy and a girl in relation to the laws of tazria,

-Unlike a male, the female has the capacity within her to contain life.
-According to the Torah and science, living creatures began in the oceans, eventually arrived on land, becoming increasingly complex and sophisticated.
+Unlike a male, a female has the capacity within her to contain life.
+According to the Torah and science, living creatures began in the oceans and eventually arrived on land, becoming increasingly complex and sophisticated.
 This process was crowned with man, who was created as male and female united into one being.
-The last of HaShem’s creations is woman, the most refined, complex and sophisticated in all of creation.
+The last of HaShem’s creations is woman, the most refined, complex, and sophisticated in all of creation.

 The Pregnancy